TELEPHONE HOTLINE UPDATE

 (CPSC), Emerson Tool Co., of St. Louis, Mo., is recalling about 3.7 million

-Craftsman® radial arm saws for repair.
+Craftsman® radial arm saws.
 These radial arm saws were sold

 without a guard that covers the entire blade.
 Consumers have come into